flux-framework/flux-operator/docs/development/developer-guide.md

 The default is set to true (so a local volume in `/tmp` is used) but this won't work on an actual cloud Kubernetes cluster, and vice versa - the volume claim won't work locally.
-When you are sure this is good, here is how to "launch" the Mini Cluster (or if providing a command, an ephemeral job):
+When you are sure this is good, and you've built and installed the operator, here is how to "launch" the Mini Cluster (or if providing a command, an ephemeral job):

 ```bash
 $ kubectl apply -f config/samples/flux-framework.org_v1alpha1_minicluster.yaml